darioncassel/sok-differential-testing/index.md

 ##### 6. Exit Criteria

 The exit criteria is *manual*.
-A user of the testing framework configures the number of fuzzing attempts.
+A user of the testing framework decides upon the the number of fuzzing attempts.

 *Dynamic Testing Properties*